New Ways For Families® - Parent Information

 If you have been ordered by a judge or another professional you are working with suggested you attend a parenting class or high conflict parenting class.
 Please visit our Find A New Ways Professional page for information on local organizations that offer this class in your city.
 Under the "services" column it is noted whether they offer this 3-hour class.

-Voluntary, to help prepare you for a more successful mediation session
+If you have been referred by a professional or are voluntarily participating in coaching to help prepare you for a more successful mediation session

 New Ways Online